Canvas App Performance: 10 Patterns That Actually Make a Difference

 The problem: You are guessing where the bottleneck is.
 Stop guessing.

-Power Apps has a built-in Monitor tool (formerly Performance Profiler).
+Power Apps ships a built-in Monitor tool that records every event a running app emits — network calls, formula evaluations, gallery renders, errors.
 Here is how to use it:

 - Open your app in the Studio